tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

     type TodoCommand =
         [...]
         | Add2Todos of Todo * Todo
-        interface Command<TodosAggregate, TodoEvent> with
+        interface Command<TodosCluster, TodoEvent> with
-            member this.Execute (x: TodosAggregate) =
+            member this.Execute (x: TodosClusten) =
             [...]
             match this with
             | Add2Todos (t1, t2) ->